 Another means by which a party may defend a motion for contempt on a debt or property division is claiming a discharge in bankruptcy.
 In a bankruptcy, the debtor may not discharge obligations which are in the nature of alimony and child support.
 11 U.S.C. § 523(a)(5).
 However, it is not the label of the payment that controls, but the underlying nature and purpose of the order.
 Lewis v.
 Lewis, 35 Conn.
 App.
 622 (1994).
 An order, although not labeled as alimony in the agreement but referred to as alimony in the canvas at the time of the dissolution, may be deemed in the nature of alimony and non-dischargeable in bankruptcy, where there is no property to divide.
 Lewis, 35 Conn.
 App. at 630–631.

 In determining whether an order may be discharged in bankruptcy, the issue is whether it comes under the purview of alimony and support.
 Clearly, the orders relating to alimony and child support will be non-dischargeable.
 However, there are other orders which are not so clearly labeled or delineated, but which are awarded after considering the alimony statutory criteria.
 Debts incurred for the support of the children may be considered in the nature of child support and not dischargeable in bankruptcy.
 Solustri v.
 Solustri, 1991 Conn.
 Super.
 LEXIS 3151 (1991).
 The court may view attorney fees paid pursuant to Conn.
-Gen. Stat. § 46b-62 to be in the nature of support and non-dischargeable in bankruptcy since the factors to assess the award of such counsel fees is grounded in the alimony statute.
+Gen. Stat. § 46b-62 to be in the nature of support and non-dischargeable in bankruptcy since the factors to assess the award of such counsel fees are grounded in the alimony statute.
 Taylor v.
 Flocke, 1991 Conn.
 Super.
 LEXIS 1240 (1991).

 #Comment Begins